qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

 Importing a delimited text file
 -------------------------------

-Delimited text files (e.g. :file:`.txt`, :file:`.csv`, :file:`.dat`, :file: `.wkt`)
+Delimited text files (e.g. :file:`.txt`, :file:`.csv`, :file:`.dat`,
-can be loaded in QGIS using the tools described above.
-However, loaded this way, it'll show up like a simple table data.
-Sometimes, delimited text files can contain coordinates / geometries that you could want to visualize; this is what the
+:file: `.wkt`) can be loaded in QGIS using the tools described above.
+By loading this way, they will show up like simple tables.
+Sometimes, delimited text files can contain coordinates / geometries that you could want to visualize.
-|addDelimitedTextLayer|:guilabel:`Add Delimited Text Layer` is designed for.
+This is what |addDelimitedTextLayer|:guilabel:`Add Delimited Text Layer` is designed for.

-Click the |dataSourceManager| :sup:`Open Data Source Manager` icon to open the :guilabel:`Data Source Manager` dialog and enable the |addDelimitedTextLayer|
+Click the |dataSourceManager| :sup:`Open Data Source Manager` icon to open the :guilabel:`Data Source Manager` and enable the |addDelimitedTextLayer|
 :guilabel:`Delimited Text` tab, as shown in figure_delimited_text_.

 .. _figure_delimited_text: